JiuTian-VL/Optimus-3/README.md

 ## :smile: Play with Optimus-3
 [![YouTube Demo](https://img.youtube.com/vi/0VOT4PMgf7Y/hqdefault.jpg)](https://www.youtube.com/watch?v=0VOT4PMgf7Y)

 We provide an interactive interface that enables users to interact with Optimus-3 in Minecraft in real time through a GUI.
 You can interact with Optimus-3 through instructions to perform Planning, Long-horizon Actions, Captioning, Embodied QA, and Grounding.
 This is a framework with a separation between the server and client.
 You can deploy the model on the server (we strongly recommend a GPU with at least 32GB of VRAM), and then initiate interaction with the server from your local machine at any time.
+Download the Optimus-3-preview version on [Huggingface](https://huggingface.co/MinecraftOptimus/Optimus-3).

 ### Server
 Server are deployed on machines with a GPU with at least 28GB of VRAM.